kubenetworks/kubenetworks.github.io/docs/functions/4_connect_to_multiple_cluster_network.md

 sidebar_position: 4
 ---

-# Connect to multiple kubernetes cluster network
+# Connect to multiple kubernetes cluster

 - Mode `lite`: can connect to multiple cluster network, design for only connecting to multiple cluster network.
 - Mode `Full`: not only connect to cluster network, it also supports proxy workloads inbound traffic to local PC.